vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

  pspNames: "vmware-system-privileged"
 ```

-For a full list of user-configurable values, see the official Contour [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html#optional-configuration-6)
+For a full list of user-configurable values, see the official Contour [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-contour.html)

 **Note:** You can leave the default settings if you don’t need to customize the package installation.

 ![Screenshot of the Contour installation screen showing a YAML overlay file](img/tanzu-pkgs/tanzu-pkgs06.png)

-After installing Contour, ensure that the installation status for the Contour package on the **Installed Packages** screen is **Succeeded**.
+After installing Contour, ensure that the installation status for the Contour package on the **Installed Tanzu Packages** screen is **Green**.

 ![Screenshot showing successful installation of Contour](img/tanzu-pkgs/tanzu-pkgs07.png)